SFOE/BFE-Chatbot-Joule-Verne/README.md

 ## Joule Verne Overview
 ### Presentation
 ![Watch the demo](docs/bfe-chatbot-demo-ezgif.com-speed.gif)
+Joule Verne is a chatbot that was designed with the aim of answering requests received by the Swiss Federal Office of Energy, from the general public or parliamentaries.
+It was built solely using public data, that can be found on the [Publication database](https://www.bfe.admin.ch/bfe/en/home/news-und-medien/publikationen.exturl.html/aHR0cHM6Ly9wdWJkYi5iZmUuYWRtaW4uY2gvZW4vc3VjaGU=.html?keywords=&q=&from=20.10.2025&to=24.10.2025&nr=)
 If you have an account, you can check the chatbot by yourself at https://www.joule-verne.ch

 ## Cloud Architecture